pnivaggi/kubernetes-hands-on/labs/10-k8s-basics-pod-networking/01-k8s-basics-pod-networking.md

    We can notice that:
    - in our case, IP address seen by the Pod bb1 is `100.115.37.81/32` and it is the same as the one given by kubectl get pods command.
-   - the interface on the Pod is the fourth one (4:) as indicated when running ip addr command on Pod bb1, that interface named `eth0@if22` is also connectected the interface (22:) in the host network namespace as indicated by `@if22`.
+   - the interface on the Pod is the fourth one `4:`.
+It is consistent with the output given earlier from the node1 (remember the `@if4`).
+   - that interface named `eth0@if22` is also connectected the interface `22:` in the host network namespace as indicated by `@if22`.
+It is consistent with the output given earlier from the node1 (remember the `:22` index).

 ## Check Pods connectivity